Union Jack flag icon Canada flag Canada Ireland flag Ireland

 • Gold jewellery

-Gold jewellery doesn’t build up a tarnish in the same way but can still become dirty over time.
+Gold jewellery doesn’t build up tarnish in the same way, but can still become dirty over time.
 Washing up liquid and warm water are a good way to polish gold.
-You can soak it for a few minutes then polish with a soft cloth or cotton balls.
+You can soak it for a few minutes, then polish it with a soft cloth or cotton balls.

 How to clean pearls